-- The main electrical installation should be tested every five years except for those parts of the company with: - a) a licensed areas - b) lightning protection which should be tested annually - Retain copies of electrical test certificates - A record must be kept of all portable items of electrical equipment showing: - a) the detail of the item - b) the date of acquisition - c) -details of any inspection, testing or repair work - arrange for the inspection and testing of portable electrical.
+- The main electrical installation should be tested every five years except for those parts of schools with: - a. a licensed areas - b. lightning protection which should be tested annually - Retain copies of electrical test certificates

+- o A record must be kept of all portable items of electrical equipment showing: - a. the detail of the item - b. the date of acquisition - c. -details of any inspection, testing or repair work - o arrange for the inspection and testing of portable electrical.